MARVELS LANE PRIMARY SCHOOL

 - provide scaffolding for language and learning, e.g. talk frames, writing frames;

 - provide a variety of ways for children to record their work, including recording in their first/ home language;

 - where appropriate, provide dual- language books and dictionaries

 When children first join our school, their English fluency levels will be assessed.
-Children joining us in Key stage 2 with little or no spoken English will join our ‘World Class’ where they will spend the mornings having a targeted approach to accelerating their acquisition of English and literacy skills to a level where they are more able to access the learning in class.
-Afternoon will be spent with their class continuing to develop their English and beginning to apply their knowledge.
+Children joining us in Key Stage 2 with little or no spoken English may, as well as all of above, join our ‘World Class’ where they will have a targeted approach to accelerating their acquisition of English and literacy skills to a level where they are more able to access the learning in class.

-- All children, including those learning English are assessed according to the whole school Assessment policy.
-If a pupil is significantly below age related expectations they will be assessed using ‘A Language in Common’.
+- All children, including those learning English, are assessed according to the whole school Assessment policy.
+If a pupil is significantly below age related expectations they may be assessed using ‘A Language in Common’.

 - Robust data analysis is carried out to ensure children learning EAL are achieving in line with the rest of the school;

 - All staff are aware that in some cases, children may have additional needs as well as EAL and additional support will be provided accordingly.

 Some children experience social, emotional or behavioural difficulties which are a barrier to their learning.
 Good communication with the pupil’s parents or carers is vital.
 For some children a specific behaviour plan will be written and agreed with the child and parent/ carer.
 Our pupil/parent support worker and learning mentor (SEN) also provide 1:1 and small group support for some children.
 In some cases a referral will be made to New Woodlands Outreach service.
 The PPSW and learning mentor work closely with parents and provides opportunities for them to access additional support and develop their parenting skills.
 We provide opportunities for long term therapy or one off, drop in counselling through our partnership with Place2Be.